 Although there are many vinegar substitutes and mislabeled and misrepresented products on the market, authentic balsamic vinegar is farmed and aged in Modena, Italy.
 According to Wikipedia,” the names ‘Aceto Balsamico Tradizionale di Modena’ (Traditional Balsamic Vinegar of Modena) and ‘Aceto Balsamico Tradizionale di Reggio Emilia’ (Traditional Balsamic Vinegar of Reggio Emilia) are protected by both the Italian Denominazione di origine protetta and the European Union‘s Protected Designation of Origin.

-Over the last several years, Italian growers and government regulators have introduced a number of labeling measures to protect the integrity the of brand.
-Click here to learn more about the various grades of Italian vinegars.
+Over the last several years, Italian growers and government regulators have introduced a number of labeling measures to protect the integrity of the brand.
+Click here to learn more about the various grades of Italian kinds of vinegar.

 Choosing a balsamic vinegar that is “right for you” is often a matter of taste.
 Some condiment vinegars work fine and often mimic the flavor of balsamic, but appropriately labeled and controlled products tend to provide the consumer with a more satisfying experience.
 In general, “authentic” balsamic vinegar tends to be a viscous syrup rather than the “watery” substance that one finds in most commercial and low-priced vinegars.
-This concentrated flavor generally means that you you need far less of the “authentic” balsamic vinegar to achieve a flavor profile worth savoring.
+This concentrated flavor generally means that you need far less of the “authentic” balsamic vinegar to achieve a flavor profile worth savoring.

 My wife and I are terribly biased and, as such, whole-heartedly recommend Gourmet Living’s I.G.P.
 Balsamic Vinegar of Modena.
 We have sampled many artisan Italian vinegars to bring you what we believe is the finest value for the price.
 For those who want to experiment with the more expensive Traditional Balsamic Vinegar (100% wine must), we recommend Gourmet Living’s D.O.P vinegar made from 100% Trebbiano grapes and aged for no less than 12 years (see image above).